 Within months, the trust reclaimed the name Cork City FC and other assets for its rightful owners – the club’s supporters and the people of Cork – all while supporting the underage sides that had continued to proudly represent Cork City FC with distinction throughout 2011.

 Today the trust is run by a Board of Management, which is elected from its membership.
-New trustees join the Board each year and the group works closely with the club’s CEO, Tim Murphy, and Club Administrator, Éanna Buckley, to ensure that daily operations abide by the core tenants of sustainability, community and volunteerism.
+New trustees join the Board each year and the group works closely with the club’s staff to ensure that daily operations abide by the core tenants of sustainability, community and volunteerism.

 What is FORAS?

 In our native tongue ‘forás’ means development or evolution.
 Legally, the Friends of the Rebel Army Society Ltd. is an Industrial and Provident Society.
 Based on advice from Supporters Direct in the UK and following discussions with a number of successful trusts, it was decided to form a limited company – specifically one that follows the same model in Ireland as our local Credit Unions or any of the other co-operatives around the country.